 The Day it Rained Hearts by Felicia Bond.
 This has become a classic Valentine’s Day book for preschoolers.
 Cornelia Augusta (don’t you love that name?) catches hearts as they fall from the sky.
 What to do with them?
 Why turn them into valentines of course!

 Love Monster by Rachel Bright.
 Love Monster seems out of place in Cutesville, but he wants to be loved just the way he is.

 Dog Loves Books by Louise Yates.
 Dog loves to books so he decides to open his very own bookstore.
 However he doesn’t have any customers and so he spends his time getting lost in imaginary adventures brought on by reading!
 Soon, though he has a customer and can recommend just the right book.
 Perhaps this is not technically a Valentine’s Day book, but what better time of year to express your own love of books?

-A Village Full of Valentines.
+A Village Full of Valentines by James Stevenson.
 I think this is my favorite Valentine's Day book.
 Seven quirky vignettes will absolutely charm your heart.

 The Ballad of Valentine by Allison Jackson, illustrated by Tricia Tusa.
 A delightful rhyming book that you will want to sing to the famous “Clementine” book.
 A rather clumsy and smitten gentleman tries to woo a rather clueless frontier woman.
 Very fun.

 How Far Do You Love Me? by Lulu Delacre.
 A lovely book that will take you and your child on a trip around the world, rooted in love for each other.

 One Zillion Valentines by Frank Modell.
 This book had a real old fashioned feel to me.
 Perhaps it is because the protagonists are named Milton and Marvin.
 Milton and Marvin set out to deliver a zillion valentines to their friends and neighbors but they have a lot leftover.
 So they hatch a plan to make a little money so they can buy a valentine to share.